Avoiding Employer Breaches of Employment Contracts

 In many cases, however, where the parties have failed to clarify from the outset the basic rights of an employee, either verbally or in writing, certain terms will automatically be implied into the contract by statute as an absolute minimum.
 As such, where the contract is silent on things like notice periods, but the employer fails, for example, to provide or make payment in lieu for the minimum statutory notice period as set out under the Employment Rights Act 1996, this will be classed as breach of an implied term, ie; a term implied by statute.

-Whatever your contract states, your employer must give you at least your statutory minimum employment rights — such as one weeks’ notice if you’ve worked for your employer for between one month and two years — regardless of whether your contract provides for less.
-Further, if you’ve been granted greater contractual rights than the minimum provided for by statute, you will be entitled to enforce these enhanced rights in the event of any breach.
+Whatever the contract states, the employer must give the employee at least their statutory minimum employment rights — such as one weeks’ notice if they have worked for the employer for between one month and two years — regardless of whether the contract provides for less.
+If the contract grants enhanced contractual rights, which are greater than the minimum provided for by statute, the employee will be entitled to enforce these enhanced rights in the event of any breach.

 Terms can also be implied into an employment contract by operation of common law.
 This is again where the parties did not necessarily intend for the term to be included, but it still arises as a legal incident from the nature of the employment relationship.
 One of the most common terms implied into all employment contracts is the duty of mutual trust and confidence.
 This means that both employer and employee are bound not to act, without reasonable and proper cause, in a manner likely to seriously damage or destroy the relationship of mutual trust and confidence between them.